pie-framework/pie-elements/packages/charting/docs/pie-schema.json.md

 The schema defines the following properties:

-# `addCategoryEnabled` (object, required)
+# `addCategoryEnabled` (boolean, required)

+Indicates if user can add more categories

-# `categoryDefaultLabel` (object, required)
+# `categoryDefaultLabel` (string, required)

-Allows manipulation and formatting of text strings and determination and location of substrings within strings.
+Indicates default value for a new category's label

 # `chartType` (string, enum, required)